Firewall and gateway¶

 - ROUTE: route the traffic to the specified WAN provider.
 See Multi WAN.

-- Hi-Prio: mark the traffic as high priority.
+- Priority: mark the traffic as high/low priority.
 See Traffic shaping.

 The firewall will not generate rules for blue and orange zones, if at least a red interface is configured.